mbeddr/mps-platform-docs/src/doc/docs/home/console.md

 !!! warning "After executing the current line, an error says that the compiler couldn't find the console class."

+      You might have a dependency on some model, that interferes with the console's classpath.
+Make sure that you don't have any broken references in previous console items or press *Clear* to delete all items except the current one.
+If nothing helps, restart MPS.

-    This error can happen when the console's compilation of the model is unsuccessful.
-It can happen if you import a custom generation plan into the console that turns off some generators.
+    This error can also happen when the console's compilation of the model is unsuccessful or if you import a custom generation plan into the console that turns off some generators.
 It can also occur if you import a solution that doesn’t enable the Java facet or has a different solution (e.g., *other*).

 !!! question "What does the expression #internalMode do?"